LehouxKevin/SlideMe/README.md

 - save slide
 - select saved slides
 - delete slide
-- add Ken Burns effect to images by making one start square and one end square
+- add Ken Burns effect to images by making one start square and one end square then saving the effect
 - play the slide with animations
 - save animation in JSON